MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/email-analysis-in-investigations.md

 4. The email count by is based the latest delivery location and includes counters for email in mailboxes, not in mailboxes, and on-premises.
 5. Includes the date and time of the query, which might get updated for latest data.

 For email or email clusters in the **Entities** tab of an incident, **Prevented** means that there was no malicious emails in the mailbox for this item (mail or cluster).
 Here is an example.

 :::image type="content" source="../../media/email-analysis-in-investigations/email-analysis-evidence-example-prevented.png" alt-text="Example of email analysis information in Evidence and Response":::

-In this example, the email is malicious, but not in a mailbox.
+In this example, the email is malicious but not in a mailbox.

 ## Next steps